 There are also charts to research fundamental data.

 You can add your portfolio positions to track your investment performance.
-This tool can come in handy if you want to track the investments you find using Zacks or want to see the current rankings for your holdings.
+This tool comes in handy when you want to track the investments you find using Zacks or see the current rankings for your holdings.

 The tracker displays these scores for your holdings: